mlrun/mlrun/docs/store/feature-sets.md

 ### Real time ingestion

-With real time use cases (e.g. real time fraud detection) users need to create features on live data (e.g. z-score calculation) coming from a streaming engine such as kafka. <br>
+Real time use cases (e.g. real time fraud detection) requires feature engineering on live data (e.g. z-score calculation) while the data is coming from a streaming engine (e.g. kafka). <br>
 The feature store enables users to start real-time ingestion service. <br>
-When running the deploy_ingestion_service the feature store creates a real time function (AKA nuclio functio). <br>
+When running the deploy_ingestion_service the feature store creates a real time function (AKA nuclio functio) and by default the data is stored in the "offline" and "online" feature store. <br>
-The function trigger's support the following sources: http, kafka, v3io stream <br>
+Here are the supported sources for the online service: http, kafka, v3io stream <br>
-The trigger as well as other parameters can be configured in the Nuclio UI. <br>

 ```python